MatGrav/MatGrav/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Matteo and here you can find something about me.
+I'm Matteo and here you can find something about me.

 #### Education
-- Currently studying Ingegneria Informatica (Computer Engineering) Master Degree at Politecnico di Torino, Italy.
+- Master's Degree in  Ingegneria Informatica (Computer Engineering) at Politecnico di Torino, Italy.
+Acquired in October 2025.
 - Bachelor's Degree in Ingegneria Informatica at Università Federico II in Naples, Italy.
+Acquired in November 2022.

+Curious about software and its application to automotive and other industrial applications.
-My current studies are focused on the "Automation and Intelligent Cyber-Physical Systems" pathway, with courses which span from Machine learning to Model-based software design and Vehicle elements.
+My latest studies focused on the "Automation and Intelligent Cyber-Physical Systems" pathway, with courses spanning from Machine learning to Model-based software design and Vehicle elements.